garfieldius/juicepress/README.md

 		<tr>
 			<td>minimize</td>
 			<td>boolean</td>
-			<td>If the generated HTML should be compressed using [minimize](https://github.com/Moveo/minimize)</td>
+			<td>If the generated HTML should be compressed using minimize</td>
 			<td>No</td>
 			<td>true</td>
 		</tr>
 		<tr>
 			<td>minimizeOptions</td>
 			<td>object</td>
 			<td>Options passed to minimize.
-See [minimize](https://github.com/Moveo/minimize) for a list of available options.
 If omitted, its default settings are used.</td>
 			<td>No</td>
 			<td>null</td>
 		</tr>
 		<tr>
 			<td>paginationSuffix</td>
 			<td>string</td>
 			<td>The suffix for list pages, higher than one.
-The placeholder *{{ page }}* will be replaced with the page number.
+The placeholder {{ page }} will be replaced with the page number.
 If it starts with a slash (like the default), all pages will be in a subfolder.</td>
 			<td>No</td>
 			<td>"/page-{{ page }}"</td>
 		</tr>